dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_forvideo/index_slides.md

 ???

-* think medium or pintrest or twitter CREATE RETRIEVE UPDATE DELETE
-* shorter assignments will include building a bot and a mobile app
-* someone has **said that course is like a firehose**, fine maybe it is a little intense but builds character
+* students have **said that course is like a firehose**, it's nonstop work, but that builds character
-* **if you are a senior looking for an easy spring class, we might not work out, its not you its me, i just want you to love learning.**
+* in anycase **if you are looking for an easy spring class, we might not work out, its not you its me, i just want you to love learning and building cool products.**

 ---
 name: Final Project